tobols/MyLittleScraper/README.md

 ## Configuration

-appsetting.json has to possible configurations:
+appsetting.json has two possible configurations:

 1. ScrapeUrl - Url of the website to scrape
 2. BaseSaveDir - A local folder where to download and save the scraped site